mtakahiro/gsf/README.rst

 Release notes
 ~~~~~~~~~~~~~
 - V1.8: JWST prism spectrum can be fit.
 Usability in Notebook has been improved.
+Logger has been implemented (thanks to Antonio Addis).
 - V1.7.4: pytest has been implemented.
 - V1.6: Emission lines can be added to the stellar templates.
 This is controlled by two parameter, Aneb (amplitude) and logU.
 - Far-IR data set can be fit simultaneously with a simple gray body spectrum (to be published in a future version).